DavidKipe/aut-mut-test-aut/README.md

 ## Overview
 This Python application is actually a set of tools that automates the source code mutation of a Java application under test, consequently automates the execution of test suites on mutated application and retrieves all the results

-_**Note**: This application does not creates code mutation from scratch.
+_**Note**: This application does not create code mutation from scratch.
 It uses the mutation descriptions provided from another Java tool, and interpreting them, it applies them in the source code
 Therefore this application is dependent from [Pitest](https://github.com/hcoles/pitest) output, because is the starting point of the entire process of this set of tools_

 #### Input